-UConn’s School of Nursing has a timeless commitment to wellness and works to provide the exceptional education needed to succeed in this rapidly evolving profession.
-For over a half century, the University of Connecticut School of Nursing (SON) has prepared professional nurses who have gone onto provide leadership at state, national and international levels.
+For over 75 years, the University of Connecticut School of Nursing has prepared professional nurses who have gone onto provide leadership at state, national and international levels.
 Grounded in the arts, sciences, and humanities, the School of Nursing, as an integral part of the University of Connecticut, is committed to provide nursing education at the undergraduate, master’s, doctoral, certificate and continuing education levels.

 The Bachelor of Science degree provides a combination of a general education with professional preparation for nursing.
 The program is accredited by the Commission on Collegiate Nursing Education and approved by the CT State Board of Nurse Examiners.
 The curriculum requires four academic years.
 Upon successful completion of the program, students receive the Bachelor of Science degree and are eligible for examination for licensure as registered nurses.

 Current UConn Students who want to apply to change their major to nursing must complete the Petition application.
 Applications are accepted from November 1st to February 1st each year for admission for the following fall.
 A motivational statement is required from all applicants stating why they wish to change to nursing.
 For more specific information to go the University Catalog.
-Further Information on changing your major, click here
+Further Information on changing your major, click here.

 "I chose UConn to study nursing because of its reputation and the opportunities I was sure it would present me with.
 I was impressed with the cutting edge technology, especially the simulation labs.
 I became confident that the university had the resources needed to give me the experience every nurse needs.
 Already my experiences in the UConn School of Nursing have exceeded my expectations and instilled in me a passion for nursing.”

-Certificate Entry into Nursing is an accelerated pre-licensure program for those with a bachelor’s degree in a non-nursing field.
+Certificate Entry Into Nursing is an accelerated pre-licensure program for those with a bachelor’s degree in a non-nursing field.

 “The CEIN/BS program gave me education and training that led to a rewarding career change.
 When I was ready to return to UConn to earn my master’s of science in nursing, the application process was easy.
 The field of nursing is full of opportunity.
-UConn’s MEIN program was intense and required a high degree of motivation.
+UConn’s CEIN program was intense and required a high degree of motivation.
 But it was worth it.”

 The Master of Science program prepares students for the Clinical Nurse Leader Role, as a generalist or for advanced practice, with several options for specialization.

 “The cutting edge information you receive from the UConn professors is information you can trust and immediately apply.
 The nursing school continually challenges me.”